Cloud Storage Best Practices

-Note: If you suspect that your cloud storage application is causing performance issues in Live, simply quit the cloud application and disable your internet connection before opening the program.
+Note: If you suspect a cloud storage application is causing performance issues in Live, quit the cloud application and disable your internet connection before opening Live.
 If the problem goes away, the cloud application is likely at the root of the problem.

-- If you're storing your files in a cloud-synced folder, make sure that the files are available locally (on your computer) at all times.
+- If storing files in a cloud-synced folder, make sure the files themselves are available locally (on your computer) at all times.
 Some services such as OneDrive or iCloud may offer the option to store only references, or links, to those files on your computer, while the actual file itself resides in the cloud.
 In those instances Live will not be able to locate the file, as it does not physically reside on your computer.

 - Whenever possible, disable cloud synchronization before launching Live.

 - Only use cloud applications to store library content, such as audio files and Live Project Folders.
 Do not sync program files, such the Live application, third-party applications, or plug-ins.

 - Files containing a "[Space]" as their first character are not backed up to the cloud and may not work as expected with Ableton Live.